Brideau/whackdata/_posts/2016-08-02-find-pokemon-by-rarity-pokelyzer.md

 ---
 layout: post
-title: Finding Pokemon by Their Rarity with Pokelyzer
+title: Mapping Pokemon by Their Rarity
 ---

 At long last, I've added a simple patch that lets you group Pokemon by rarity in Pokelyzer!
 (Thanks Niklas and [ferazambuja](https://github.com/ferazambuja) for the help!)